J-CF-Leung/Study_Vault/Physics/Thermal Physics/Kinetic Theory of Gases.md

 $$p=\int2mv\cos\theta\,\frac{dN}{dt}=mn\int_0^\infty\,dv\,v^2f(v)\int_0^{\pi/2}\cos^2\theta\sin\theta\,d\theta$$
 - Therefore, the _pressure_ is:
 $$\displaylines{p=\frac{1}{3}mn\mean{v^2} \\ pV=\frac{1}{3}mN\mean{v^2}=Nk_BT}$$
-- Where the second equality comes from [[Statistical thermodynamics#The classical limit: equipartition|equipartition]]
+- Where the second equality comes from [[Foundations of statistical thermodynamics#The classical limit: equipartition|equipartition]]

 ## Dalton's law
 - In a _mixture of gases_, the _total pressure_ is the _sum of partial pressures_ of the separate components: